RenderKit/embree/doc/src/api/RTC_GEOMETRY_TYPE_CURVE.md

 that this layout of the normal buffer is independent of the used basis for the curve itself.
-For the cubic B-spline and cubic Hermite basis the stride from the first control vertex of the first and the next segment is typically 1, thus the normal buffer if compact and the curves share the normal at the begin and end.
+For the cubic B-spline and cubic Hermite basis the stride from the first control vertex of the first and the next segment is typically 1, thus the normal buffer is compact and the curves share the normal at the begin and end.
 However, for the cubic Bézier basis, the stride is typically 3, thus begin and end normal cannot get shared.
 We recommend using the Hermite basis instead of the